Our hospital wards

 Prep

-The prep area at Pride Veterinary Centre sits at the heart of the hospital.
+The prep area at Pride Veterinary Referrals sits at the heart of the hospital.
 This central hub allows the direction of patients in from wards for anaesthesia for procedures, and back from theatre for recovery.
 It is situated close to ICU, isolation and chemotherapy and just along the corridor leading to theatre, imaging and wards.
 The anaesthesia team are based in the prep area, allowing immediate intervention when required.

 This area serves as a central area for the Nottingham University Vet School Students that also spend time in our hospital as part of their final year rotations.